Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

    - ### [Creating a VGG Network: ](./Custom%20Models%2C%20Layers%2C%20and%20Loss%20Functions%20with/Creating%20a%20VGG%20network.ipynb)

+    The VGG network is an architecture of neural network consisting of 19 layers.
+Pretrained models have been effective in producing computer vision models with reduced training time and better results.
+Typically, the features obtained from the model can be added to a model where only the classifier part of the model needs to be trained.
+Here, a VGG network is built from scratch.

    - ### [Implementing a Quadratic Layer: ](./Custom%20Models%2C%20Layers%2C%20and%20Loss%20Functions%20with/Implement%20a%20Quadratic%20Layer.ipynb)

    - ### [Multiple Output Model using the Keras Functional API: ](./Custom%20Models%2C%20Layers%2C%20and%20Loss%20Functions%20with/Multiple%20Output%20Models%20using%20the%20Keras%20Functional%20API.ipynb)